Tracman-org/Server/README.md

 # Tracman
 ###### v 0.6.0

-node.js application to display a map with user's location.
+node.js application to display a sharable map with user's location.

 ## Installation